AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/home.md

 ---
-title: Onboarding Journey Introduction
+title: AEM as a Cloud Service Onboarding Journey Introduction
-description: Start here for an overview of the guided onboarding journey available to understand the Onboarding Experience.
+description: Start here for an overview of the guided journey through the onboarding process to AEM as a Cloud Service.
 exl-id: 892577db-05dc-49ff-bb2c-203efdb89c8c
 ---
 # Onboarding Journey {#onboarding-journey}

-Congratulations on starting your journey with AEM as a Cloud Service!
-We are excited you are here and cannot wait to get you started with your onboarding journey.
-Whether you are deploying a new application or migrating an existing one, this guide serves as your starting point to ensure your teams are setup and have access to AEM as a Cloud Service.
+Congratulations on choosing AEM as a Cloud Service!
+This document is your starting point for a guided journey through the onboarding process.
+Whether you are deploying a new application or migrating an existing one, this onboarding journey ensures your teams are set up and have access to AEM as a Cloud Service.

 ## Introduction {#introduction}

-This guide leads you through the most important topics so that on completion you will have:
+This guide leads you through the most important onboarding topics so that on completion you will have:

-* Full understanding of what to expect during the AEM as a Cloud Service onboarding journey.
+* Full understanding of the different terms, services, and users involved in the onboarding process.
 * Enabled your team to get up and running and take the first steps towards learning how to author and develop content for your AEM as a Cloud Service application.

 This means: